Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Mako Template Files
 ===================

 This topic covers the best practices for protecting Mako template files from XSS vulnerabilities.

-If you need to convert a legacy Mako template to be safe by default, it is recommended that you do the following:
+To convert a legacy Mako template to be safe by default, it is recommended that you complete the following steps.

-* First read through the following subtopics and become familiar with the current best practices.
+#.
+Read through the subtopics in this section and become familiar with the
+   current best practices.

-* Next, follow the step-by-step instructions detailed in :ref:`Making Mako Templates Safe By Default`, which will often refer back to this topic.
+#.
+Follow the step-by-step instructions detailed in :ref:`Making Mako
+   Templates Safe By Default`, which will often refer back to this section.

 .. _HTML-Escape Mako by Default: